phdonner/phdonner/README.md

 ## Markdown

 Markdown is intended to be as easy-to-read and easy-to-write way of indicating style in a character coded environment.
 Although Markdown is easy to learn, it can still become a rather powerful resource in information society construction.
 Although Markdown is easy to learn, it can still become a powerful resource in information society construction.
-That is why Markdown was selected to be the test case for the use of automation in rural information society construction.
+That is why Markdown was selected to be the test case for the use of automation in rural development.

 ### 🔗 Links to Markdown web resources